VJsharan/jus-a-random-repo/README.md

 # jus-a-random-repo
-tis is the readme file for it
+this is the readme file for it